Article #26: Proper

 alignment target without becoming bolt bound.

-This is possible because of the rough alignment during the prior step (Step 4) was completed.
-Note: Never install shims under the
+This is possible because of the rough alignment during the prior step (Step 4) was

-The normal procedure is to place 0.125" (3.2 mm) thick shims under
+pump within the required alignment specification.
+The normal procedure is to place 0.125"

 Step 7